Moddable-OpenSource/moddable/documentation/commodetto/commodetto.md

 #### `adaptInvalid(r)`

-The `adaptInvalid` function takes a rectangle argument specifying an area inside the `PixelsOut` area and modifies them rectangle as needed to make it a valid update area for the this PixelsOut.
+The `adaptInvalid` function takes a rectangle argument specifying an area inside the `PixelsOut` area and modifies the rectangle as needed to make it a valid update area for the PixelsOut.
 The `adaptInvalid` function is necessary because some display controllers are only able to update the display in certain quanta.
 For example, one display requires that the x coordinate and width are even numbers, another display can only update complete horizontal scan lines, and another updates the entire display even if only a single pixel changed.

 	let r = renderer.rectangle(x, y, w, h);
 	pixelsOut.adaptInvalid(r);